montefiore-institute/hypothesis/docs/markdown/hypothesis/index.md

 `cpu_count`
 :   Number of available logical processor cores.

-    The variable will be initialized when :mod:`hypothesis` is loaded for the first time.
+    The variable will be initialized when ``hypothesis`` is loaded for the first time.

 `workers`
-:   Default number of parallel workers in :mod:`hypothesis`.
+:   Default number of parallel workers in ``hypothesis``.

 Functions
 ---------